 The Independent Directors have confirmed that they meet the criteria as mentioned under Regulation 16(1) (b) of the Listing Regulations read with Section 149(6) of the Companies, Act 2013.
-Basis the declarations received from the Independent Directors, the Board of Directors have confirmed that they meet the criteria of independence as mentioned under Regulation 16(1) (b) of the Listing Regulations and that they are independent of the management.
+Basis the declarations received from the Independent Directors, the Board of Directors have confirmed that they meet the criteria of independence as mentioned under Regulation 16(1)(b) of the Listing Regulations and read conjointly with Section 149(6) of the Act, that they are independent of the management.

-The Company has issued a formal letter of appointment to the Independent Directors in the manner as provided in the Act and Listing Regulations.
-The terms and conditions of appointment have also been displayed on the website of the Company at https://countrycondos.co.in/independent_director_appointment_letters.php.
+As required under Regulation 46(2)(b) of the Listing Regulations, the Company has issued a formal letter of appointment to the Independent Directors in the manner as provided in the Act and Listing Regulations.
+The terms and conditions of their appointment have also been displayed on the website of the Company at https://countrycondos.co.in/independent director appointment letters.php.

 None of the existing Independent Directors serve as "Independent Directors" in more than seven listed companies in line with the requirements of the Listing Regulations.
-In terms of Regulation 25(8) of Listing Regulations, they have confirmed that they are not aware of any circumstance or situation which exists or may be reasonably anticipated that could impair or impact their ability to discharge their duties.
+In terms of Regulation 25(8) of the Listing Regulations, the Independent Directors have confirmed that they are not aware of any circumstance or situation which exists or may be reasonably anticipated that could impair or impact their ability to discharge their duties.